-Non Ramsey excises on energy products that turn into environmental objectives give rise to a total net gain equivalent to 10.5% of household expenditure which is due to gains in price changes (1.6%) and in environmental gains (8.9%).
-The gains are concentrated (57%) in the 30% poorest households, indicating the reform is a progressive one.
-At the product level (not shown here) Gas Oil is the largest contributor to the gains, even after accounting for the likely increase in public transport costs18.
-On the other hand, gasoline contribute to net losses as the reduction in prices means higher consumption and higher environmental costs that more than compensate the gains due to price reductions.
-In turn, Ramsey taxes have a negative distributional impact due to larger price increases (see Navajas et.al.2011 for further details).
+Non-Ramsey excises on energy products that turn into environmental objectives give rise to a total net gain equivalent to 10.5 percent of household expenditure, which is due to gains in price changes (1.6 percent) and to environmental gains (8.9 percent).
+The gains are concentrated (57 percent) in the poorest 30 percent of households, indicating the reform is a progressive one.
+At the product level (not shown here), gas oil is the largest contributor to the gains, even after accounting for the likely increase in public transport costs.23 On the other hand, gasolines contribute to net losses, as the reduction in prices means higher consumption and higher environmental costs that more than compensate for the gains due to price reductions.
+In turn, Ramsey taxes have a negative distributional impact due to larger price increases (see Navajas, Panadeiros and Natale, 2011 for further details).